TattooedLowLife327/301Co/README.md

 JavaScript and CSS files are located in the repository root.
 Modify them to adjust the behavior or styling of the prototype.

+## Assets

+Font Awesome Free assets are included in `assets/fontawesome` and are licensed under their respective terms.
+See `assets/fontawesome/LICENSE-fontawesome` for details.